 4. Divide the ricotta mixture among 6 individual cups.
 Red wine goblets are the perfect size; I really like to use the stemless ones.
 You can also use a 9 x 13 inch glass casserole dish.
 Chill in the refrigerator until the mixture sets, 1-4 hours.
 The longer the mixture to sets, the thicker it will become.

 5. When the ricotta mixture has set, prepare the flavored gelatin according to the package instructions.
 Cool for 10-15 minutes.
 Peel and slice the kiwi and slice the strawberries.
 You can use many combinations of fruit and berries for this recipe.
 Place the kiwi and strawberries on top of the chilled ricotta layer.
 Pour the prepared flavored gelatin over the fruit and the ricotta layer.
-Chill until set, 1-4 hours.
+Chill the Russian dessert until set, 1-4 hours.
 Garnish with more fruit or whipped cream.

 About the Author

 Olga was born in Belarus and immigrated to America with her parents and siblings when she was six.
 She is currently a homemaker and wife by day, a nurse by night, and shares her family favorite Eastern European recipes, as well as many other cuisines that she has grown to love, on her blog, olgasflavorfactory.com.
 Read her stories, kitchen tips and discover the delicious, but somewhat hidden art of Russian cooking by following her on Facebook (https://www.facebook.com/OlgasFlavorFactory), Pinterest (http://www.pinterest.com/olgak7/) or Instagram (http://instagram.com/olgasflavorfactory).